DELLA LEAVITT

 Seven days to make an impossible decision.

 Vivian Jacobson is distraught to be pregnant again.
-Already drowning in the demands of her four young children, she can’t imagine adding a fifth to her
+Already drowning in the demands of her four young children, she can’t imagine adding a fifth.
+Her husband Mel, a devoted partner,works long days in his family’s Maxwell Street tavern—leaving Vivian isolated and overwhelmed in their new suburban Chicago home.
+Vivian pleads with Mel to let her ask her trusted obstetrician for an abortion.
+He reluctantly agrees.

+Vivian’s doctor won’t risk his license and refers her to an illegal abortionist.
+When Vivian flees, the man warns her that the clock is ticking: If she wants this abortion, she must return within one week.
 As she struggles with what to do, she is rocked by a series of revelations, including her Jewish immigrant mother’s parallel secret.
-Ultimately, Vivian must find the courage to make the decision that is best for her family—and for her own fulfillment.
+Ultimately, Vivian must find the courage to make the decision that is best for her family—and for herself.

 A tender, charming, and generous story, filled with affection and deep knowing.
 Sadly, as timely and urgent now as then."